Chart Color Schemes

 The labour market in Laverton demonstrates typical performance when compared to similar areas across Australia

-Laverton has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 4.5% as of June 2025.
+Laverton has an educated workforce with strong professional services representation.
+The unemployment rate was 4.5% in June 2025, aligning with Greater Melbourne's 4.6%.

-The area has a notable concentration in transport, postal & warehousing, with employment levels at 1.8 times the regional average.
-However, education & training has limited presence, with only 5.7% of residents employed in this sector compared to the regional average of 9.2%.
-Laverton functions as an employment hub with 1.9 workers for every resident, attracting workers from surrounding areas.
-Between June 2024 and June 2025, employment increased by 5.3%, while the labour force grew by 5.7%, leading to a rise in unemployment rate of 0.4 percentage points.
-In comparison, Greater Melbourne saw employment rise by 3.5% over the same period, with the labour force growing by 4.0%.
-State-level data from Sep-25 shows Victoria's employment growth at 1.08% year-on-year, adding 39,880 jobs.
-The state unemployment rate was 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts for May 2025 project a 6.6% expansion in employment over five years and 13.7% over ten years.
-Applying these projections to Laverton's employment mix suggests local growth of approximately 6.5% over five years and 13.3% over ten years, though these figures are illustrative extrapolations and do not account for localised population projections.
+Conversely, education & training has limited presence, at 5.7% compared to the regional average of 9.2%.
+With a worker-to-resident ratio of 1.9, Laverton functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between June 2024 and June 2025, employment levels increased by 5.3% while the labour force grew by 5.7%, causing a slight rise in unemployment rate to 4.9%.
+In comparison, Greater Melbourne saw employment grow by 3.5%, labour force increase by 4.0%, and unemployment rise by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Laverton's employment mix suggests local growth of approximately 6.5% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment